loggly/loggly-jslogger/README.md

 </script>
 ```

-We also publish the `latest` version at [https://cloudfront.loggly.com/js/loggly.tracker-latest.min.js](https://cloudfront.loggly.com/js/loggly.tracker-latest.min.js), but we discourage you to use it outside development environment as it might include breaking changes.
+To get early access to the most recent updates to the tracker, use the script [https://cloudfront.loggly.com/js/loggly.tracker-latest.min.js](https://cloudfront.loggly.com/js/loggly.tracker-latest.min.js).
+This is not recommended in a production environment as it may include breaking changes.

 ## Usage